Table of contents

 • Phenytoin, decreased absorption

-• Avoid other stimulant medications, including weight loss medications
+• Other stimulant medications, including weight loss medications

 Subscribe to our blog for the latest health insights and updates